guardian/guardian-configuration/README.md

     For example:

-    A stage named 'CODE' already exists and you wish to test a feature on a replica stack with the same properties as the CODE environment.
+    A stage named 'CODE' already exists and you wish to test a feature on a new stage with the same properties as the CODE environment.

     To do this, simply give your stage name in the following format: